Waterfalls Austin Texas are famous in the area for their incredible scenery and beautiful surroundings.

 Lower McKinney Falls are easier to reach after a short hike on a designated trail that is suitable for everybody.

-The Lower Falls is located on the place where Onion Creek drops over 16 feet of limestone and forms a beautiful and very popular swimming hole where you can cool off on a hot day of summer.
+The Lower Falls is located on the place where Onion Creek drops over 16 feet of limestone.
+It forms a beautiful and very popular swimming hole where you can cool off on a hot day of summer.

-Upper Falls is located about 1 mile away from Lower Falls, inside the state park, and if you don’t want to swim or hike, you can leave the car in the designated parking lot close to the falls ( only 0.25 miles walk from the parking lot).
+Upper Falls is located about 1 mile away from Lower Falls, inside the state park.
+If you don’t want to swim or hike, you can leave the car in the designated parking lot close to the falls ( only 0.25 miles walk from the parking lot).

 Upper Falls is perfect for relaxing, observing nature, and admiring the ancient volcanic rock formations surrounding the area.

-If you are looking for some adrenaline, then Upper Falls is for you as you can jump from the cliffs located on top of the waterfall.
+Upper Falls is for you if you are looking for some adrenaline.
+You can jump from the cliffs located on top of the waterfall.

 The pool from the bottom of Upper Falls is deep enough to jump into it without any risks.